openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 Can you fix the code to get the correct result?
 The new source code is named **CBL0106** and the JCL is **CBL0106J**.
 In case you get stuck, the solution is in the file **CBL0106C**.

-You can find them in the github repository for the COBOL course, in the subfolder **/COBOL Programming Course #2 - Advanced Topics/Challenges/Debugging**.
+You can find them in the GitHub repository for the COBOL course, in the subfolder **/COBOL Programming Course #3 - Advanced Topics/Challenges/Debugging**.

 \newpage
 ## COBOL Challenge - The COVID-19 Reports